 You can also read more about the power of the nudge theory and how it can help your customers to save energy.
 And we’ve written in more detail about how our customer engagement programs provide proactive support for vulnerable customers by identifying who they are, segmenting them into appropriate categories and targeting them with appropriate advice and support.

 Supporting smart meter roll-out

-One of the most persuasive messages that we can send to an energy customer is a comparison of their average consumption, with that of similar households in their neighbourhood.
-We call it a neighbour comparison report.
-Providing customers with personalised consumption comparisons with neighbours that have reduced their bill having installed a smart meter can prove to be very persuasive in encouraging a customer to convert.
-Read more about how behavioural science can support smart meter deployment.
+One of the most persuasive messages that we can send to an energy customer is a comparison of their average consumption, with that of similar households in their neighborhood.
+We call it a neighbor comparison report.
+Providing customers with personalised consumption comparisons with neighbors that have reduced their bill having installed a smart meter can prove to be very persuasive in encouraging a customer to convert.
+Read more about how behavioral science can support smart meter deployment.

 If you need further evidence that Advizzo can help your customers to reduce their energy bills and also support and promote your smart meter roll out program, then we’d love to the opportunity to talk to you.
 Get in touch today.